Timeline

 C-x 2

-Split the screen vertically
+Split screen vertically

 C-x 3

-Split the screen horizontally
+Split screen horizontally

-Increase the height: C-x ^
+Increase height C-x ^

-Move the cursor to another pane
+Move the cursor to the other pane

 C-x o

-(In the upper pane) Enter C-x 1
+(In the upper pane) type C-x 1 to close the lower pane

-plugin to quickly jump between windows.
+Efficiency is very low when there are many split screens. ace-window allows quick jumps between windows.
 There are many similar plugins, but this one is the best solution.

-Open a file in a new pane
+Open file in new pane

 C-x 4 C-f